thegworld/gtx-browser/styleguide/c++/c++-features.md

 **Notes:**
 *** promo
-Banned because most uses of random values in Chromium should be using a cryptographically secure generator.
+Banned because most uses of random values in GTx Browser should be using a cryptographically secure generator.
 Use `base/rand_util.h` instead.
 ***